aio-libs/aiohttp/docs/web_reference.rst

       system call even if the platform supports it.
 This can be accomplished by by setting environment variable ``AIOHTTP_NOSENDFILE=1``.

+      If a gzip version of the static content exists at file path + ``.gz``, it will be used for the response.

       .. warning::

          Use :meth:`add_static` for development only.
 In production,